Interval training is a key tool in any good marathon runner’s toolbox.

 It is a super-effective form of speed work, based around the idea of running in several short, fast bursts, with slower recovery intervals in-between.

-There are many different forms of interval training, such as Fartleks, Yasso 800s, HIIT, and dozens of variations.
+There are many different forms of interval training, such as Fartleks, Yasso 800s, HIIT, hill sprints, and dozens of variations.

 But they all follow the same core rule of fast and slow intervals.